ryantenney/metrics-spring/README.md

 }
 ```

-As `@Gauge` doesn’t involve a proxy, it is possible to use this annotation on private fields and methods.
+As `@Gauge` doesn’t involve a proxy, it may be used on non-public fields and methods.
+Additionally, `@InjectMetric` may be used on non-public, non-final fields.

 ---